-To display the Additional Files dialog for a hardware type:
+To display the Additional Files dialog box for a hardware type:

-1. In Project Explorer, expand the library with the hardware type under Libraries > Hardware.

-2. Under Hardware types for the library, right-click the hardware type and select Files.
+- 1. In Project Explorer, expand the library with the hardware type under Libraries > Hardware. - 2.
+Under Hardware types for the library, right-click the hardware type and select Files.

 The only file type (in a user-defined library) that the user can perform any operations on is the Help File.
-See Help File on page 142.
+See Help File on page 146.

-The file types, listed in Table 12, are associated with the hardware type and cannot be modified by the user.
+The file types, listed in Table 14, are associated with the hardware type and cannot be modified by the user.

 File Type Description Firmware File Firmware file for CPU or communication interface unit.
 Update File Update file for firmware; a download support file.
-Firmware Idx File ldx file for firmware, used when analyzing a crash dump.
+Firmware Idx File Idx file for firmware, used when analyzing a crash dump.
 Protocol Handler Control Builder File Protocol handler used by Control Builder.
-Protocol Handler Control Builder File Protocol handler used by Control Builder.
-Protocol Handler Controller File Protocol handler used by controller Protocol Handler Idx File Idx file for controller protocol handler, used when analyzing a crash dump.
+Protocol Handler Controller File Protocol handler used by controller.
+Protocol Handler Idx File Idx file for controller protocol handler, used when analyzing a crash dump.